d8corp/innet-server/README.md

 )
 ```

-## Api
+## api

 `<api>` element MUST be placed in `<server>` element.

 ### title

-This is just a title of the API.
+This is a title of the API.
+Open API specifies the parameter is REQUIRED.
+But it's NOT REQUIRED in `<api>` element, it equals empty string by default.

 *src/app.tsx*
 ```typescript jsx